makeorbreak-io/rules/README.md

 categories, they'll be given the choice of which prize to win.

 In order to avoid prize rigging, we'll be asking each team to declare their prize preference before we open up the votes.
+If a team fails to report their preference in time, we'll randomly assign them one.

 #### Auditability